JeffLi117/JeffLi117/README.md

 <div>
 Hello there!
 My name is Jeffrey.
   <br>
-I'm a doctor turned full-stack developer.
+I'm a doctor turned full-stack software developer.
   <br>
 I like to code and build projects that other people can use, whether for entertainment or day-to-day use.
   <br>